Life Insurance Companies in Canada (2026 Updated List!)

 - Ease of claims: A strong claims process matters.
 Choose a provider known for handling payouts quickly and fairly so your family isn’t left struggling during a difficult time.

-All of these will help determine which of the companies below will be the best fit for your coverage needs.
+All of these will help determine which of the companies below will be the best fit for your coverage needs as you start your research into life insurance in Canada.

 Life insurance companies in Canada: The complete list

-The list below includes 44 life insurance companies operating in Canada, covering both the largest and smaller providers, and their life insurance products.
+The list below includes 42 life insurance companies operating in Canada, covering both the largest and smaller providers, and their types of life insurance products.
 We’ve also included key information, like financial strength ratings (A.M.
-Best), customer scores from the Better Business Bureau (BBB) and notable features of each company.
+Best), customer scores from the Better Business Bureau (BBB) and notable features of each provider.

 PolicyMe